Earlier this month, Forbes Magazine released its list of America’s 100 Most Innovative Leaders. 99 men and 1 woman.

 Lena Verdeli.
 Lena is the director of the Global Mental Health Lab at Teachers College at Columbia University and focuses on treatment of mental health conditions in under-resourced communities around the world.
 Lena’s has implemented interpersonal therapy in settings across the world, including Lebanon, Haiti, Malawi, and Abu Dhabi.

 Sitawa Wafula.
-Sitawa is a blogger and advocate who uses her personal journey as a rape survivor living with a dual diagnosis of epilepsy and bipolar disorder to educate others on living a life with purpose and meaning when living with mental illness.
-She was chosen as an Aspen New Voices Fellow with the Aspen Institute, USA and is a non-communicable disease champion under the Ministry of Health in her home country of Kenya.
+Sitawa Wafula is a blogger and advocate who uses her personal journey as a rape survivor living with a dual diagnosis of epilepsy and bipolar disorder to bring mental health conversations to the forefront in Africa.
+She is best known for running My Mind My Funk, a social enterprise that set up Kenya’s first free mental health support line and an Academy that develops the next generation of mental health champions in Africa.
+Sitawa is also an Aspen New Voices Fellow with the Aspen Institute, U.S.A and a Non Communicable Disease Champion under the Ministry of Health in her home country, Kenya.

 Danuta Wasserman.
 Danuta is a professor in psychiatry and suicidology at Karolinska Institute and Director and Founding Head of the National Centre for Suicide Research and Prevention of Mental Ill-Health in Sweden.
 She assists in the development of suicide preventive research on five continents and leads the burgeoning field of research on the epidemiology and genetic basis of suicidal behaviors.